simon-the-shark/kowalinski-dev/content/english/projects.md

 As part of the [Zwolnieni z Teorii](https://zwolnienizteorii.pl/) competition, our team is preparing an application that allows users to discover exciting places selected by native Wrocław residents.

-I made the Flutter app and [Maks](https://skica.dev) is responsible for backend and advices on the UX/UI aspects.
+ Again, [Maks](https://skica.dev) was responsible for backend, whereas I made the Flutter application.

 *Project is still in inplementation stage*